bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 More Code
 ------------------------

-The custom module example above represents one of custom application of a `demo module <https://github.com/bwsw/sj-fping-demo>`_ available at out repository.
+The custom module example above represents one of custom implication of a `demo module <https://github.com/bwsw/sj-fping-demo>`_ available at out repository.

 `Here <https://github.com/bwsw/sj-sflow-demo/tree/develop>`_ you can find another example of module workflow.
 This is a demo that performs the processing workflow for collecting of sflow information.